oshaughnessy/sierramountainll/_posts/2023-01-18-league-age.md

 ## Baseball Divisions

-A player's "league age" for baseball is the age they will be on August 31 of the season's year.
+A player's "league age" for baseball is the age they will be by the end of August 31 in the current season's year.

 | Division                | Age Range
 |-------------------------|---------------------